 Medical conditions: Rosacea is a condition that makes the skin red and flushed.
 People with rosacea tend to also suffer from broken capillaries on the face, especially around the nose and eye areas.
 Liver disease can also cause broken blood vessels.

-After treating your broken capillaries, it is important to use sunscreen daily to help prevent future appearances of these unwanted blemishes.
-In addition, you should not scrub your face if you have broken blood vessels, as it can cause them to spread.
+After treating spider veins, it is important to use sunscreen daily to help prevent future appearances of these unwanted blemishes.
+In addition, you should not scrub your face if you have spider veins, as it can cause them to spread.

-If you’re concerned about broken capillaries, you probably have fragile skin.
-Your Water’s Edge Dermatology practitioner can help you decide whether any of these treatments might be right for you.
+If you’re concerned about spider veins, you should schedule a free consultation with one of our vein specialists at The Vein Center at Water’s Edge. practitioner can help you decide whether any of these treatments might be right for you.